I should never have said we were problem free !!!

-The wind angle, direction and sea state meant that we maintained plain sail yesterday and being busy, we are yet to try the super duper (expensive) fishing lure we were persuaded to buy in Las Palmas.
+The wind angle, strength and sea state meant that we maintained full plain sail yesterday and being busy, we are yet to try the super duper (expensive) fishing lure we were persuaded to buy in Las Palmas.
 Hoping to report progress on all fronts tomorrow.

 Our first full day at sea and apart from the minor hiccoughs as mentioned above we are settling into a routine of quiet efficiency.
 Today we will try our fishing lures including one I have made out of a crisp packet (Munchitos ) and of course our state of the art one as advised by the fishing tackle man in Las Palmas – well he would wouldn`t he.
 I hope to be able to update you on the delicious flavour of fresh yellow finned tuna tomorrow so if there is no mention of tuna in tomorrow’s blog……..